Halloween (Frank Zappa album)

 Halloween is a live album by Frank Zappa, released in DVD-Audio format by Vaulternative Records in 2003.
 It features recordings compiled from various shows at The Palladium, New York City in late October 1978—including a Halloween show on October 31—along with some video content from the same period.
+In 2025, the full Halloween concert and the early show from October 27 were released in a box-set with a Frank Zappa devil costume.